ska-sa/katsdpsigproc/doc/accel/kernels.rst

 GPU programming.

 Like OpenCL, but unlike CUDA C/C++, GPU code is compiled on the fly as the program is running.
-A context has a :class:`~.AbstractContext.build` method to compile the code and return a :class:`.AbstractProgram`.
+A context has a :meth:`~.AbstractContext.compile` method to compile the code and return a :class:`.AbstractProgram`.
 At this level the code needs to be written in either CUDA or OpenCL, depending on which type of context you have.
-A program can consist of multiple kernels (functions written to be called from the host and run on the device); use :meth:`.AbstractProgram.get_program` to obtain the kernel with a specific name.
+A program can consist of multiple kernels (functions written to be called from the host and run on the device); use :meth:`.AbstractProgram.get_kernel` to obtain the kernel with a specific name.
 Finally, use :meth:`.AbstractCommandQueue.enqueue_kernel` to run the code with arguments.